AirshipCMS/Docs/Quickstart-Guide.md

 Follow this Quickstart Guide to set up your first project with Airship CMS.
-Not quite ready to create a project yet?
-Take a look at some of our [Featured Projects](https://airshipcms.io/featured-projects) &amp; [Open Source Demos & Boilerplates](https://airshipcms.io/documentation/view/boilerplates-examples).
+Watch the video, or follow the written instructions below.

 [ VIDEO ]